-It’s really astounding to imagine a program in which the US government would spend $7 billion dollars just to decide wether or not to go through with doing it.
-That’s the story about a very powerful and promising reconnaissance and attack helicopter: the Comanche Stealth Helicopter.
+Imagine a program in which the U.S. government would spend $7 billion dollars just to decide whether or not to go through with doing it.
+That’s the story about a very powerful and promising helicopter that would have the endurance to cross an entire ocean: the Comanche Stealth Helicopter.

-The Boeing–Sikorsky RAH-66 Comanche was an advanced five-blade armed reconnaissance and attack helicopter designed for the United States Army.
+The Boeing–Sikorsky RAH-66 Comanche was an advanced five-blade armed reconnaissance and attack helicopter designed for the U.S. Army.
 The Comanche would incorporate stealth technologies, featuring a number of designs previously untried.
-It was to employ advanced sensors in its reconnaissance role, and was intended to designate targets for the AH-64 Apache.
+It was to employ advanced sensors in its reconnaissance role and was intended to designate targets for the AH-64 Apache.
 The aircraft was also armed with missiles and rockets to destroy armored vehicles.
-The RAH-66 program was canceled in 2004, before mass production began, after nearly US$7 billion was spent on the program.